emmett-framework/emmett/docs/dal/advanced.md

 Advanced usage
 ==============

-This final part of the databases documentation will explain some advanced features and behaviors you might need to know when designing more complex application or using advanced and particular flows for your data.
+This final part of the databases documentation will explain some advanced features and behaviors you might need to understand when you're designing more complex applications or you need advanced and particular flows for your data.

 Model inheritance and subclassing
 ---------------------------------

 The `Model` class can be subclassed and extended by design in many different ways.
-You can also define models without creating a table for them in the database and use them as basic classes for common fields, validations and other needs.
+You can also define models without creating a table for them in the database and use them as meta classes for common fields, validations and other needs.

 In fact, even if some properties regarding your model are bound dictionaries of the class itself, weppy will *hack* these attributes in order to make them inherit and extend the ones from the upper models.